8:00–9:00 Registration

 Capucine-Marin Dubroca-Voisin

-Ann Katrin Boomers and Maik Boltes
+Deniz Kilic and Maik Boltes

 8. A holistic guiding system for pedestrians: a proof of concept